Pranav191103/TECHIN514-final-project/README.md

 # Wireless Temperature Gauge

 ## Slide 1 — Overview
 Wireless Temperature Gauge is a two-device system.
-A sensor device measures temperature and sends the value wirelessly.
+A sensor device measures temperature and transmits the value wirelessly.
 A display device visualizes the temperature using a stepper-motor-driven gauge needle and an LED indicator.

 **General sketch:**
 ![overview](https://github.com/user-attachments/assets/f27abf29-9b91-41e6-9690-4b366f94c466)